 - Community Action of Napa is on Laurel Street.
 Phone number is 707-253-6100.
 This is the main non-profit for food, referrals, and information on public aid.

 - Pope Valley Food Pantry at 5800 Chiles.

 - Store house at Yajome St.

 - There are several other clothing closets and thrift stores in the Valley.
-Click Napa County food pantries.
+Click Napa County free food pantries.

 Rent and housing assistance